 Earlier this month, Universal Hydrogen announced plans to re-engine Dash 8 and ATR42 regional airliners with fuel cell electric propulsion and refillable hydrogen modules that it intends to deliver directly from fuel-production facilities to the aircraft.
 The company, which was founded in early 2020 by former Airbus chief technology officer Paul Eremenko, says that the propulsion systems would be able to support routes of up to around 1,000 km (633 miles) with 40 passengers.
 It maintains that its approach avoids the prohibitive infrastructure costs that would be associated with supplying the carbon-free fuel to aircraft via ships, pipelines, and trucks.

 The hydrogen modules will be loaded into the rear of the aircraft and placed in a compartment replacing the last two rows of passenger seats.
-Plumbing lines will run from the models through the aircraft’s dorsal fins into each of the two nacelles where fuel cells and electric motors would be installed to power the aircraft’s existing propellers.
+Plumbing lines will run from the modules through the aircraft’s dorsal fins into each of the two nacelles where fuel cells and electric motors would be installed to power the aircraft’s existing propellers.